 As a follow-up in 2008, Bill's appearances on the Seabourn SPIRIT Cruise Line's voyage to India allowed him to share his two solo shows, ALL OF ME and ON BROADWAY, with audiences on the high seas.

-More recently, Bill has come into his own as a leading character man, scoring successes at theaters around the country in roles like Tony in THE MOST HAPPY FELLA, Tevye in FIDDLER ON THE ROOF and Don Quixote in MAN OF LA MANCHA.
+More recently, Bill has come into his own as a leading character man, scoring successes at theaters around the country in roles like Don Quixote in MAN OF LA MANCHA, Tevye in FIDDLER ON THE ROOF and Tony in THE MOST HAPPY FELLA.

 Bill's life has been a non-stop, ever-evolving act of creativity, zig-zagging between two distinct and sometimes divergent paths.
 Through passion and perseverance he remains a working Broadway actor after 38 years in New York City.
-At the same time he continues to explore his artistic gifts by painting watercolors.
-While performing at the Pittsburgh Public Theatre, Bill made his debut
+At the same time he continues to explore his artistic gifts at Soho's LESLIE/LOHMAN GALLERY and his Sunday morning PLEIN AIRE group with the WALLKILL RIVER SCHOOL in Orange County, NY.
+While performing at the Pittsburgh Public Theatre he made his debut

-at the WATERCOLORS GALLERY with a solo exhibition, and continues to show and sell his paintings across the country.
+at that city's WATERCOLORS GALLERY, and he continues to show his paintings across the country.
 He also enjoys traveling, gardening, teaching voice and working with his favorite charity, BROADWAY CARES/EQUITY FIGHTS AIDS.